TreyLove/Weather-Dashboard/website description/README.md

     Website info

-    Link to the live webpage:
+    Link to the live webpage: https://treylove.github.io/Weather-Dashboard/

-    link to an image of the working webpage:
+     the image of the working website is placed in the website description folder